MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/year-end-closing-procedures-gl.md

 When the year-end closing routine is complete, the Year-End Closing report is printed.
 This report lists the accounts that were closed and the transactions that were created to close those accounts.
 The Year-End Closing report is part of the audit trail.
 Save this report for the company's permanent records.
 The Year-End Closing report cannot be reprinted.

 > [!NOTE]
 > If you use Microsoft SQL Server, and if database maintenance is not automated, we recommend that you perform database maintenance after you close the year.
-For more information about recommended database maintenance procedures, see [Recommended maintenance with SQL Server for Microsoft Dynamics GP databases](https://support.microsoft.com/help/866439).

 ### Step 12: (Optional) Close all the fiscal periods for all the series.
 (Tools | setup | company | Fiscal periods)